Is making friends at work important to employee retention?

 Trust - Doing great work with other people on a team or an organization takes trust.
 Employees do better work, are more productive, and make fewer mistakes when they know they can trust the people around them.
 Employee friendships help build this trust through shared experiences and interests from inside and outside the workplace.

-Sense of belonging - Workplace friendships do more than make people feel happier — they make them feel connected with a strong sense of belonging.
+Sense of belonging.
+Workplace friendships do more than make people feel happier — they make them feel connected with a strong sense of belonging.
 When your employees feel connected, they’re less likely to seek work elsewhere.

 How to build friendships when working remotely

-Our CEO Dan’s Build-Your-Career figure.
+My Build-Your-Career figure.

 Instead of weeks going by with missed opportunities, they were able to connect and have played a few rounds together where they’re able to talk product roadmap, sales strategy, and more.